JoeWarwick/knockout-slider-pips-fully-observable/README.md

 # knockout-slider-pips-fully-observable
 A bindinghandler for jquery slider + jquery slider pips.
-This binds to an observable / array of observables/ observable array of observables / observable array of non observables as the case may require.
+This binds to an observable / array of observables / observable array of observables / observable array of non observables as the case may require.

 Data-Bind attributes { pipSlider: <array / value / observable array>, sliderOptions: {<jquery slider options>}, pipOptions: {<tick and pip options>}, floatOptions: {<label and float options>}  }